How Can You Know What The Key Is To A Song.

 When you are learning a song from a book or chart, the key signature at the beginning of the staff tells you what scale the song is written with.

-Of course, this requires some theory knowledge about key signatures.
+Of course, this requires some theoretical knowledge about key signatures.

 A key signature is a number of sharps or flats that are notated at the beginning of a piece of music, right next to the clef.